 Manage chronic pain

-Chronic pain can be a problem with syringomyelia.
-If you're experiencing chronic pain, talk to your doctor about treatment options.
+If you have chronic pain from your syringomyelia, talk to your doctor about treatment options.
 Many medical centers have doctors who specialize in pain management.

 Coping and support

-Another source of support and information may be a syringomyelia support group.
-Your doctor may be able to recommend a local group, or you can find groups online.
+Ask your doctor to recommend a local group or look for groups online.
 Support groups provide a forum for sharing experiences and can be good sources of information, offering useful or helpful tips for people with syringomyelia.

 Preparing for your appointment

-You're likely to start by first seeing your family doctor.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a doctor trained in brain and nervous system conditions (neurologist).
+You're likely to start by seeing your family doctor or your doctor might refer you to a doctor trained in brain and nervous system conditions (neurologist).

 What you can do